taichi221228/taichi221228/.scaffdog/component.md

   path:
     message: "What location is this component in?"
     initial: ""
+  isPackage:
+    confirm: "Is this component a package?"
+    initial: false
   hasProps:
     confirm: "Does this component have props?"
     if: inputs.type != "page"